 – “India and the West before Darius”, Antiquity 13, 1939, 5-15; “Megaliths”, Anc.
 India 4, 1947-48, 4-13.

-Sources: Who Was Who 1951-60; Wikipedia with photo, very long and detailed.
+Sources: Who Was Who 1951-60; Wikipedia with photo and references, very long and detailed article.